 Whether you’re looking for somewhere with great coastal views, cosy wood fires, live music entertainment, excellent local food or family friendly facilities… there’s something for you.

 All the pubs here are within an easy 15-minute drive from our campsite.

 Ideally situated for pub walks and bike rides, The Village Inn in Ulwell near Swanage is a relaxing place to stop for a pint and a bite to eat situated at the base of the stunning Purbeck Hills.
 Open all year round, the bar is toasty warm in the winter with a wonderful log burner and has plenty of shaded outdoor seating for gatherings on hot summer days.

-As our onsite bar and restaurant, The Village Inn is open to both the general public and residents of Ulwell Cottage Caravan and Campsite.
+As our onsite bar and restaurant, The Village Inn is open to both the general public and residents of Ulwell Holiday Park.
 Dogs are welcome and there is handy cycle parking available too.
-A child friendly pub – it has a family room, outdoor play area and children’s menu for the younger members of your party.
+A child friendly pub – it outdoor play area and children’s menu for the younger members of your party.

 The restaurant offers a great menu of snacks, hot lunches and tasty evening meals and holds a TripAdvisor Certificate of Excellence.
 Check out the latest reviews.

 The Sqaure and Compass